You are in [Themes] [Manorial History]

 When was the "new" model town laid out?

-As early as 1174 the townsmen of Hungerford had referred to themselves as burgesses, which suggests that a form of burgage tenure had already been established.
+By 1170 the townsmen were referred to as "burgesses".
+This suggests that a form of burgage tenure had already been established.
 Burgage tenure meant that a householder might own his dwelling as freehold and not as previously by copyhold, i.e. dependent on the lord's manorial court.
 Under burgage tenure he would be free to sell or lease the property as and when he chose, and paying only a fixed nominal rent ("quit rent") which released him from all other services to his feudal lord.
 Burgage tenure was a feature of the new "model" town, and was an indication of freehold rights within the manor of Hungerford.
 Annual quit rents were set at the rate of 8d per annum for a full (width) burgage, of two rods (about 11 yards) and pro rata for smaller (or larger) properties, e.g. 4d for a half-burgage, 2d for a quarter-burgage.
 This unchanging quit rent helps historians identify the various properties and their owners and occupiers over the centuries.

 Was it under Robert de Beaumont 2nd c1120-1168?